latentCall145/srGANWeb/README.md

 # srGAN (and company) Image Rescaler

 A web app thing that I made to make it relatively easy to upload your images and try out my srGAN models for yourself.
-Not much to say other than the fact it uses Flask, TF 2.2 models (sorry TF 2.3 and above).
+Not much to say other than the fact it uses Flask, TF 2.2 models (which apparently works on TF 2.4 now...).
 ![srGAN on a moose](/figs/srMoose.png)

 ## Install necessary packages <h2>